Botswana Women's Championship

 The Botswana Women's Championship is the highest level of league competition for women's football in Botswana.
 It is the women's equivalent of the men's Botswana Premier League.

-Starting with the 2021, the league champion will qualify for the COSAFA Women's Champions League.
+From the 2021 season the champion qualifies for the COSAFA Women's Champions League.

 History

-From 2021 to 2024, after several years of hiatus, the competition returned and was sponsored by the Diamond Trading Company.
-During the 2021–2022 season, Double Action Ladies clinched the title by defeating the Mexican Girls 4–2 in the final.
+After several years of inactivity, the competition was revived in 2021 with sponsorship from the Diamond Trading Company.
+In the 2021–22 season, Double Action Ladies secured the title by defeating the Mexican Girls 4–2 in the final.

-In the 2022-2023 season Double Action Ladies won the championship with a 1-0 win over Gaborone United Ladies.
+During the 2022–23 season, Double Action Ladies retained the championship, recording a 1–0 victory over Gaborone United Ladies in the final.

-In the 2023-24 season Gaborone United Ladies won the championship with a 8-1 win over Tawana Top Girls to win their maiden title.
+In the 2023–24 season, Gaborone United Ladies claimed their first championship, achieving an emphatic 8–1 win over Tawana Top Girls in the final.

+New league format: 2025–2026

+The BH National Women’s First Division League National Championship is contested using a two‑stream format, comprising the Northern Stream and Southern Stream.
+Each stream conducts its own league phase, with the respective stream winners advancing to the national final to determine the overall champion.
+The introduction of this format was supported by FIFA funding amounting to $289,000 (P4 million).

+In the 2025–26 season, Gaborone United Ladies, champions of the Southern Stream, defeated the Northern Stream winners Orapa United 5–1 in the championship final to claim the national title.

 Champions

 The list of champions and runners-up: